Build Your Own Telescope For The Ultimate Experience

 delivered with most 60mm telescopes.

-Vixen 2602 A70Lf Telescope, which is available at Amazon for less that $150, about what you
+2602 A70Lf Telescope, which is available at Amazon for less that

-That extra 10mm in diameter will increase resolution and light gathering
+bigger in diameter.
+That extra 10mm in diameter increases resolution and

 At the low price of the Vixen, it does not come with a tripod, but does